 The exhibits were organised and created by a team of curators, filmmakers, historians, and designers to include film footage, photographs, text panels, and artefacts.
 A series of 22 separate exhibition areas lead the visitor sequentially through the prelude to and history of apartheid, including the situation in South Africa post-apartheid.

 Our driver-guide will pay for the entrance at the Museum and you will have time to discover the history on your own.
 An audio guide is available.
 If you proceed at a reasonable pace you should be able to view and engage with the permanent exhibition in 1 and a half hours.
 The museum also has an ongoing programme of temporary exhibitions so add an extra 15 minutes to your visit for this.
-There is a coffee shop and bookshop.
+There are a coffee shop and bookshop.

 The duration of this tour is a full-day tour (+- 8 hours) and departs at 09H00.
 The pick-up point for this tour is any hotel or residential address in Johannesburg.
 Alternative pick up location can be arranged.
 Take note that the Apartheid Museum is closed on Mondays.